Level crossing safety

 Things can go wrong at level crossings, including user mistakes or errors, deliberate misuse, asset failures and defects, and operator errors.
 Unfortunately, there are countless near-misses and fatalities every single year between trains and level crossing users.
 That’s why we want to make sure all level crossing users know how to use level crossings safely.

 Our level crossing safety campaigns and educational resources are also a key part of our work to improve user safety at level crossings.
-Take a look at our most recent level crossing safety campaign Beware the Bubble and visit our education website Switched On.
+Take a look at our level crossing safety information and visit our education website Switched On.

 Contact us